dedkryl/curl_3_07_2024/docs/HTTP-COOKIES.md

   to deprecate modification of 'secure' cookies from non-secure origins.
-Both of these drafts have been incorporated into a proposal to [replace](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-11) RFC 6265.
+Both of these drafts have been incorporated into a proposal to [replace](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-11) RFC6265.
 Cookie prefixes and secure cookie modification protection has been implemented by curl.

-  curl considers `http://localhost` to be a *secure context*, meaning that it allows and uses cookies marked with the `secure` keyword even when done over plain HTTP for this host. curl does this to match how popular browsers work with secure cookies.
+  curl considers `http://localhost` to be a *secure context*, meaning that it will allow and use cookies marked with the `secure` keyword even when done over plain HTTP for this host. curl does this to match how popular browsers work with secure cookies.

-## Super cookies

-  A single cookie can be set for a domain that matches multiple hosts.
-Like if set for `example.com` it gets sent to both `aa.example.com` as well as `bb.example.com`.

-  A challenge with this concept is that there are certain domains for which cookies should not be allowed at all, because they are *Public Suffixes*.
-Similarly, a client never accepts cookies set directly for the top-level domain like for example `.com`.
-Cookies set for *too broad* domains are generally referred to as *super cookies*.

-  If curl is built with PSL (**Public Suffix List**) support, it detects and discards cookies that are specified for such suffix domains that should not be allowed to have cookies.

-  if curl is *not* built with PSL support, it has no ability to stop super cookies.

 ## Cookies saved to disk